Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 Discover Trevelin, Argentina

-Tourism in Trevelin is booming with domestic travel but still remains off the radar for most foreign visitors who tend to flock to the larger cities of Bariloche and San Martin de los Andes.
+Tourism in Trevelin is booming with domestic travel but still remains off the radar for most foreign visitors who tend to flock to big city Bariloche.

-If you want small and pristine, the Bariloche of the 1990’s, you want Trevelin and neighboring Esquel.
+If you want the small Bariloche of the 1990’s, you want Trevelin and neighboring Esquel.

 Where to Stay in Trevelin

-In Trevelin you’ll find a number of cabins and rentals to choose from, versus large hotels.
+In Trevelin you’ll find complexes of cabins and mountain lodges.
+It’s all charm and no large hotels.

 Things to do in Trevelin